-NURA's primary purpose is to improve business areas in Northglenn by eliminating blight, assisting private development and redevelopment projects, and planning and building public and public-related commercial improvements.
+NURA's primary purpose is to improve business areas in Northglenn by eliminating blight, assisting development and redevelopment projects, and planning and building public and public-related commercial improvements.

 The Northglenn Urban Renewal Authority (NURA) is a special purpose governmental entity which was created by City Council in 1990 to deal with economic and physical blight.

 The commission meets every second Wednesday of the month at 5:45 p.m. in Northglenn Council Chambers at City Hall.
 NURA may schedule a special meeting on the fourth Wednesday of the month.